carolinagles/data_science_projects/README.md

 ## SQL Query: Categorizing Weather Conditions

 This SQL query categorizes weather conditions as either "Bad" or "Good" based on the presence of specific keywords (`rain` or `storm`) in the weather descriptions.
 It uses the `CASE` statement for conditional logic.

-**Use Case**
-- **Weather Impact Analysis**: Simplifies weather data into two categories, aiding in the analysis of its impact on other factors like taxi trip duration or customer behavior.
-- **Operational Decision-Making**: Provides an easy way to assess whether weather conditions are favorable for certain activities.

 ```sql
 SELECT